Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

 \subsubsection{DFT in the {\rm Cr} compound}

 The EFG has the principal axis for the largest component aligned with the $c$ lattice parameter, and $\eta=0$ for Cr.
-We obtain $V_{zz}=2.2 \times 10^{21}$~V/m$^2$ that results in a predicted quadrupole frequency, defined in Eq.~\ref{eq:nuQ} $\nu_Q = 4.0$, that compares very well with the experimental estimate provided in Tab.~\ref{tab:hfq} and agrees with previous reports \cite{Agzamova2022}.
-The dominant contribution to the hyperfine field is of contact origin and its estimated value is $\approx 13$~T. The pseudo-dipolar and orbital contributions are about one order of magnitude smaller and are close to the accuracy limit of the present computational analysis.
-The final prediction, which includes contact, orbital, and dipolar interactions, results in 16 T, thus underestimating the experimental value of Tab.~\ref{tab:hfq} by 36\%, probably due to numerically limited extimation of orbital and dipolar terms.
+We obtain $V_{zz}=2.2 \times 10^{21}$~V/m$^2$ that results in a predicted quadrupole frequency (defined in Eq.~\ref{eq:nuQ}) $\nu_Q = 4.0$ MHz that compares very well with the experimental estimate provided in Tab.~\ref{tab:hfq} and agrees with previous reports \cite{Agzamova2022}.
+The dominant contribution to the hyperfine field is of contact origin and its estimated value is $\approx 11$~T. The pseudo-dipolar and orbital contributions are about one order of magnitude smaller and are close to the accuracy limit of the present computational analysis.
+The final prediction, which includes contact, orbital, and dipolar interactions, results in 14 T, thus underestimating the experimental value of Tab.~\ref{tab:hfq}.
+We briefly mention that including $3s$ states in the valence generates a contact field of approximately 26 T. However, this prediction is expected to be less accurate, as detailed in the next section and in the SM.